tonmoy-hossain/MGAug/readme.md

 To install the lagomorph, please direct to [https://github.com/jacobhinkle/lagomorph](https://github.com/jacobhinkle/lagomorph)

+## Training
+For training, please run the training.py python file.
+To easily execute and understand different blocks of the complete network architecture, a jupyter notebook version is also provided.
+Please refer to the MGAug.ipynb.

 ## References
 This code is only for research purposes and non-commercial use only, and we request you to cite our research paper if you use it:
 [MGAug: Multimodal Geometric Augmentation in Latent Spaces of Image Deformations](https://arxiv.org/abs/2312.13440)